 Students showcase what they have learned in the past year through a speech program held onstage.

 On Children’s Day, the koi no bori, or fish flags and samurai helmets and dolls are displayed and children learn about this festival through a presentation.

 The star festival is celebrated by allowing the students to write down their wishes and hang them on a traditional tanabata tree.

 School ends at the end of June with vacation time during the month of July.

-School begins on the second Saturday of the month.
+School begins on the third Saturday of the month.

 Back to School

 Undokai is an annual athletic event held in October.
 Every student attending the Southeast Japanese School will participate in the various sport games at a nearby park.

 The Seven-five-three Festival is held in November each year at local Shrines in Japan.
 At Southeast Japanese School, students learn about the festival and a few students will have the opportunity to dress in the traditional kimono for the occasion.

 Students experience a sample of the oshogatsu festivities by viewing traditional mochi pounding and tasting toshikoshi soba.